jacob-pugsley/Battleship/issues.md

 [8] Make each player attack the other player's board\
 [9] Create login page that uses Google APIs for OAuth2 authentication\
 [10] Add user profile pages that allow them to start games\
-[11] Add logic to update user profiles with win/loss information
+[11] Add logic to update user profiles with win/loss information\
+[13] Update database queries to prevent SQL injection